See why Low-E is fast becoming the preferred brand of foil insulation for builder, designers, manufacturers and homes owner around the world.

 - They use fibrous cores; which absorb moisture

 - They use Mylar instead of Aluminium cheap

 Multi-Foil Insulations came out in Europe back in the 1990’s.
 They usually consist of multiple layers of mylar and have fibrous cores made of wadding (cotton, polyester, plastics).
-They tend to have poor fire ratings or no fire testing, which means they cannot be used in
+They tend to have poor fire ratings or no fire testing, which means they cannot be used in wide range of applications.